nicolas-ferrada/mycustomnotes_website/README.md

 It has been decided that this project is solely for learning purposes, so I will not be updating it beyond fixing bugs or implementing small features in the near future.

 If you discover any bugs, please, feel free to report them or help me fix them; otherwise, you are welcome to fork the project, and use it as you please.

-## Did you like the project?
-I am currently looking for a **Junior front-end Flutter job**.
-If you know of any companies that may be interested in a profile like mine, please don't hesitate to share my information with them!